project-chip/connectedhomeip/docs/guides/esp32/config_options.md

 # Configuration options

-This file lists down few config options to be enabled in through menuconfig for specific scenarios.
+This file lists down few config options to be configured through menuconfig for specific scenarios.

 ### Building with IPV4 Disabled